-She’s messaging five guys on Facebook even though you’re engaged, and screams at you in a drunken rage when you ask about it?
+She’s messaging some exes even though you’re engaged, and screams at you in a drunken rage when you ask about it?
 Hey, nobody’s perfect!
 You try finding any decent woman these days who doesn’t act like that!

-We laugh at these justifications for red-flag behavior, but when you’re in love, your brain actually convinces you to believe these things.
+We laugh at these justifications for red-flag behavior, but when you’re in love, your brain actually convinces you you’re right.

-The researchers basically concluded that falling in love doesn’t just render you unable to see your partner’s faults.
-Love creates a brain chemistry that delivers a deadly “one-two punch” that also keeps us hooked on that person, by strongly activating our brain’s reward circuitry.
+The researchers basically concluded that falling in love creates a brain chemistry that delivers a deadly “one-two punch” that also keeps us hooked on that person, by not only becoming blind to faults, but also strongly activating our brain’s reward circuitry.

 What happens chemically when you’re in love, is that dopamine, oxytocin, vasopressin, and norepinephrine centers in the brain light up.
 We feel elation and excitement, and a feeling of bliss when we are around our partners.
-Sex and cuddling make it much more intense.
+Sex and cuddling intensify it.

-We also develop a very strong attachment.
-Oxytocin, for example, is the same chemical that creates the strong bond between women and their children.
+We also develop very strong attachment.
+Oxytocin is the same chemical that creates the strong bond between women and their children.

-Being around your partner is so amazing, you’ll abandon friends, family, and hobbies for them.
+Our brains make being around our partners so amazing, we’ll abandon friends, family, and hobbies for them (sound familiar?).
 But what happens when you don’t get attention from your partner?

 That’s when we start feeling awful; we feel emotional pain and discomfort.
 As anybody who has been in love knows, if you’re waiting for that text to come in, and it doesn’t, you feel anxiety, jealousy, and even anger…up until the point it arrives…and then everything is fine again.

-So yes, your brain is tricking you into seeing your partner as a near god or goddess, unable to have a single red flag.
+So yes, your brain is tricking you into seeing your partner as nearly divine, unable to have a single red flag.
 The question then is, how can someone who is in love begin to see through this trickery and make an honest evaluation of their partner?

 And therein lies the problem!
 Your brain is responsible for perception.
 When the very organ responsible for perceiving trickery is the source of that trickery, well, you’re basically screwed.